Your Past Doesn’t Define You

 EMDR isn’t about pushing too hard or too fast.
 It’s about helping you move forward in a way that feels right for you.

-During the main part of EMDR, I’ll guide you through bilateral stimulation—a technique that involves rhythmic eye movements, tapping, or sounds that help your brain process old wounds in a new way.
+I’ll help you gently process the past through bilateral stimulation—a technique that involves rhythmic eye movements, tapping, or sounds that help your brain process old wounds in a new way.

 Here’s what happens: